celestiaorg/docs/nodes/celestia-app-slashing.md

 # Slashing on Celestia

-Slashing is a mechanism employed in Proof of Stake (PoS) blockchains that is used to deter and punish malicious behavior.
+Slashing is a mechanism employed in proof of stake blockchains that is used to deter and punish malicious behavior.
 It functions by removing a percentage of a validator's stake each time they act harmfully towards the network.